 The new kid on the block in the sleep apnea world is the Upper Airway Stimulation (UAS) device.
 The UAS device is a surgically-implanted nerve stimulator that detects your breathing and stimulates respiratory muscles to keep your airway open.
 This is a revolutionary solution for individuals that have moderate to severe obstructive sleep apnea and can’t be treated effectively with PAP therapy.
 However, this solution is only appropriate for people that have tried to use PAP technology first.

 Some of the least invasive alternatives to a CPAP machine are devices you can wear in your mouth.
 While many of these are very helpful for snoring prevention, very few people experience full relief of OSA symptoms from a mouth device alone.
-Some examples of mouth devices include:
+Some examples of oral appliances for sleep apnea include:

 - Mandibular Advancement Device (MAD)